 - Speed cameras, the myths are true!
 They are hidden in bizarre places.
 And they are NOT painted in bright garish colours so you can spot them a mile off.
 You have been warned.

 - 'Metal' roads are gravel, not tarmac.
 Many side roads in New Zealand will show a sign stating metal road.
-We do not encourage riding on metal or un-made roads - in New Zealand you can get up close to unsurpassed scenery of imaginable beauty without leaving the bitumen.
+We do not encourage riding on metal or un-made roads - in New Zealand you can get up close to unsurpassed scenery of imaginable beauty without leaving the tarmac.

 - The sun is deceptively strong, so wear plenty of sun cream to prevent yourself from getting burnt, especially your face.